What do I do about IR? Executive summary – stay lean, lose your belly fat, eat no processed sugar and limit your starchy carbohydrates. Exercise.

 c.
 Waist circumference is a better measure of IR than BMI.
 Below are charts – but everyone is individual.
 A tape measure is very cheap.
 Or use a mirror.
 You don’t necessarily need expensive blood tests.

 d.
 If you have belly fat don’t despair!
 We can help you drop it.
 It will take time but it is doable.
 I have lost 40 pounds since I joined the forum doing what most of us do. (and 50 in total).
-And feel so much better.2.
+And feel so much better.
+I have kept it off for over 3 years now by following a long-term sustainable path.
+My weight does fluctuate by 5 pounds depending on my stress levels though!2.
 Avoid “sugar” aka simple carbohydrate containing foods.

 a.
 These are often hidden in the food label.
 Don’t trust anything in a box or packet and learn to read a food label.